Claudio Martelli: Early life and education

 Martelli was born at Gessate, in the province of Milan.
-He graduated in Philosophy at the University of Milan and later worked there as assistant for the faculty of Letters and Philosophy of the same university.
+He graduated in Philosophy at the University of Milan and later worked there as an assistant for the faculty of Letters and Philosophy of the same university.
 Martelli ended his academic career in 1976 to focus on politics.

 Career

 Martelli joined the PSI in 1966.
 In 1976, he was called by party leader Bettino Craxi to continue his career in Rome.
 He was elected to the Italian Parliament in 1979 and became vice-leader (with Valdo Spini) of the party in 1981.
 He was also elected for the PSI at the European Parliament in 1984.
 In 1989, he was nominated as vice-president of the Council of Ministers and in 1991 became Minister of Justice in both of the governments of Giulio Andreotti (1989–1992).
 In 1990, the Italian Immigration law known as the Martelli Law was passed in Parliament.
 During Tangentopoli, he ran for the party leadership after the resignation of Craxi, who was accused of corruption.
-His candidacy was blown off by his involvement in the 7 million dollar bribe in 1980 and resigned as Minister of Justice.
+His candidacy was blown off by his involvement in the 7 million dollar bribe in 1980, and he resigned as Minister of Justice.

 Martelli exited the political world to deal with his judicial cases.
 In 1997, after concluding his legal battles, he founded Mondoperaio (former magazine of the PSI).
 In the same year, he was elected to the European Parliament for the SDI.
 In 2000, he left the SDI and joined the NPSI.
 He became spokesman for the party but was not elected to the Italian Parliament in 2001 and left the party in 2005.
 That same year, for a second time, he left party politics and became a presenter of several television programs.
 On 1 May 2020, he brought back Avanti! to the newsstands.